 At Chantry Primary Academy we recognise the importance of delivering a rich and engaging curriculum.
 A curriculum which promotes the development of both the health, and well-being of the children within our care.
-As such, teachers and sports coaches plan and teach a variety of engaging lessons which meet the needs of both the Primary National Curriculum (2013) and Early Years Foundations Stage documentation.
+As such, teachers and sports coaches plan and teach a variety of engaging lessons which meet the needs of both the Primary National Curriculum and Early Years Foundation Stage Framework.

-Currently Chantry Primary Academy using the Sports Premium funding by:
+Currently Chantry Primary Academy uses the Sports Premium funding by:

-- Raising the profile of PE across the school (Indicator 2)
+- Raising the profile of PE across the school as a tool for school improvement

-- Offering an ever-widening range of sports and activities to pupils both within and outside of the school day
+- Offering a broad range of sports and activities to pupils both within and outside of the school day

 Building upon our Current Success

 Whilst the sports premium money is aiding our school in developing the opportunities for our learning community, Chantry Primary Academy is, and always has been committed to sport.
 This is reflected in our current practice across the school.
 We currently participate actively with our School Games Team and network with schools across our borough to encourage competition within a range of sports.
-Furthermore our PE planning demonstrates an emerging commitment to competitions within our own community.
+Furthermore, our PE planning demonstrates an emerging commitment to competitions within our own community.
 This can be highlighted best by our recent qualification for the School Games Gold Award.
-(Look out for it at the bottom of our Newsletters) In addition to our exciting and diverse curriculum, Chantry Primary Academy is committed to extending opportunities within sport during its extracurricular clubs.
+In addition to our exciting and diverse curriculum, Chantry Primary Academy is committed to extending opportunities within sport during its extra-curricular clubs.
 Sports premium funding is being used to support these types of clubs and monitored participation rates reflect an improving amount of children accessing extra sport.

 The way we spend our Sports Premium can be viewed by clicking on the document below.